markormesher/android-fab/README.md

 All other properties (`View`/`Drawable` icons, speed-dial menu adapters, etc.) will need to be restored "manually".
 The demo application shows how this can be accomplished.

-## Links
+## Links & Other Projects

 - [Mark Ormesher](http://markormesher.co.uk) - My personal site
-- [Android tooltips](https://github.com/markormesher/android-tooltips) - Another useful Android library, providing a easy-to-use UI tooltips
+- [Android UI Tooltips](https://github.com/markormesher/android-tooltips) - An Android library providing a easy-to-use UI tooltips
+- [Android Utils](https://github.com/markormesher/android-utils) - An Android library providing a collection of utility and helper methods